thenickben/tennis-maddpg/README.md

 2. Unzip (or decompress) the archive

+3. Make sure of installing all requirements (find them on requirements.txt)

 ### How to train
 1. Start the jupyter server
 2. Open the ipynb notebook